Skip to content

 #7.
 Dear Esther

-Dear Esther started the “walking simulator” debate in 2012.
-You walk across a Hebridean island listening to letter fragments.
-No puzzles.
-No choices.
+Dear Esther kicked off the “walking simulator” debate in 2012.
+You walk across a Hebridean island while a narrator reads letter fragments to a woman named Esther.

-It takes about 70 minutes.
+It runs about 70 minutes.
 That’s it.
-The Chinese Room built something closer to poetry than traditional gameplay.
-According to The Chinese Room’s retrospective, it started as a Half-Life 2 mod before selling over a million copies as a standalone release.
+The Chinese Room built something closer to short-form poetry than gameplay.
+According to a Eurogamer retrospective on the Landmark Edition, Dear Esther started as a Half-Life 2 mod before selling over a million copies as a standalone release.

 #8.
 The Long Dark

 The Long Dark drops you into the Canadian backcountry after a geomagnetic disaster.
 No zombies.
-Just cold and dwindling matches.
+No bandits.
+Just cold, wolves, and your dwindling matchbook.

-The story mode (Wintermute) offers a narrative experience across five episodes.
-The survival sandbox mode is where we spent most of our 30+ hours, rationing food and mapping frozen lakes.
-Hinterland Studio built a game where nature itself is the antagonist.
+Story mode (Wintermute) covers five episodes and gives you the narrative experience.
+The survival sandbox is where we spent most of our 32 hours, rationing canned peaches and mapping frozen lakes.
+Hinterland Studio built a game where nature itself is the antagonist, and that quiet hostility is the closest any game gets to Firewatch’s wilderness loneliness.

-If you enjoy survival games, our list of best single-player Switch games includes several similar picks.
+If you enjoy survival games, our list of best single-player Switch games covers more picks in the same vein.

 Available on: PC, PlayStation, Xbox, Nintendo Switch